“You have to have a dream for a dream to come true.”

 “I’m excited to see how the trip-planning phase of travel will continue to evolve with new technologies.
 I love seeing innovative solutions that eliminate major pain points, such as booking flights and developing or managing itineraries – basically anything that helps to make the process hassle-free.”

 Jennifer is the Communications Manager for JetBlue Technology Ventures.
 In this role, she drives all external and internal communications efforts including public relations, brand development and content strategy.
-Jennifer has nearly a decade of experience in communications and marketing, working with global companies and startups in the hospitality and travel industries.
+Jennifer has over a decade of experience in communications and marketing, working with global companies and startups in the hospitality and travel industries.
 Prior to joining JTV, she worked for a PR agency specializing in crisis communications.

 Favorite travel memory: “I visited Sapa, a small mountainous town in northwest Vietnam along the China border.
 It’s not easy to get to and after a 16-hour flight to Hanoi and overnight train ride from there, I woke to find myself surrounded by picturesque mountains and rice paddy fields.
 I did a homestay and the host family was incredible.
 One reason that I travel is to get a feel for other cultures and make connections.
 For me, being able to sit down at their dinner table was such a special experience.”